Adamya-Gupta/HomeServer-Guide/README.md

 => Gives a good dashboard to manage your server.<br>
 => Provides apps in form of docker container.

-- Setup casaos by simply typing this command:
+- Setup CasaOS by simply typing this command:

 ```
 curl -fsSL https://get.casaos.io | sudo bash